-It’s officially high season in Gulfport, my favorite time of year.
+High season in Gulfport is my favorite time of year.
 Gulfport is a whirlwind of fun just about any time of year, but I love to witness my small town of only 12,000 residents come together as a community to produce several large non-stop events each spring.
 Houses, pets, art, rainbows, and fairies are all on the agenda this spring, entertaining both visitor and resident alike.

-The 4th annual Gulfport Fine Arts Festival was held the following weekend, on February 9 and 10.
+The annual Gulfport Fine Arts Festival is held around the second weekend of February each year.
 The festival featured 37 artists this year with an emphasis on people from Gulfport.
 Five artists from as far away as New Mexico, North Dakota and Maine were also represented.
 The event was sponsored by the Professional Association of Visual Artists, the Gulfport Merchants Chamber and the City of Gulfport.

 In late February, we shifted our focus from art to pets.
 One thing is certain – we gay folks love our critters.
 One of my favorite events of the year is Get Rescued.
 During this event, the town of Gulfport blocks off Beach Boulevard and showcase as many rescue organizations as possible.
 My puppy, Joy, and I love this event.
 She is quite the performer and loves her role as “belle of the ball” in a crowd like that!

-And still to come is one of my favorite events of the year – The Springfest Garden Party on April 27 and 28.
+And still to come is one of my favorite events of the year – The Springfest Garden Party in April.
 There’s something about dressing up in costumes that make Gulfportians crazy, especially when the costumes includes a little fairy dust.
 Held in Clymer Park the fairy festival best resembles a mystical Renaissance Faire.
 Many attendees dress in costume.
 I’ve been Oberon, King of the Fairies, and last year I donned all white (shoes, gloves, and jacket) and went as the “white wizard.”
 I still use my wizard’s staff from time to time.

 Yes, our town loves to host events for Gulfport’s residents and visitors, which means we need you to come back for more to keep them successful.
 I hope to see you in town for the next one.